Courses in Theatre Arts

 A history of theatre from the early nineteenth century through the contemporary period.
 Representative plays and playwrights of the various eras and cultures will be studied.

-A continuation of the techniques and skills covered in Beginning Acting.
-Emphasis will be placed on character transformation, in depth scene study and a more detailed exploration of objective, obstacle, subtext and the active actor.
+A continuation of the techniques and skills covered in Principles of Acting I. Emphasis will be placed on character transformation, in depth scene study, and a more detailed exploration of various acting techniques.

 Prerequisite: TH 212